All children have the right to be children;

 They have a great sense of solidarity among themselves and towards the poor.

 Street children are therefore the first and most important resource to reach our aim.
 Our strategy is to work with the children, not for them.
 The children are powerful in analyzing their situation, the problems they are facing and in finding background information for possible solutions.
-We believe that the long-term answer is two-fold:
+We believe that the long-term answer is three-fold:

-Firstly, it lies in accessible education (formal education and informal vocational training) and increasing chances of getting employment (internships, on-the-job-training, setting-up packages).
+Secondly, real change lies in accessible education (formal education and informal vocational training) and increasing chances of getting employment (internships, on-the-job-training, setting-up packages).

-Secondly, the empowerment of street-connected children and their families is crucial, so that they are aware of their rights and able to advocate for themselves.
+Finally, the empowerment of street-connected children and their families is crucial, so that they are aware of their rights and able to advocate for themselves.

 It is only when the Ghanaian authorities and decision makers take up the responsibility of finding sustainable solutions for ‘streetism’, that hopefully one day our work will become unnecessary.